Town Library

 The library is the routing system.

 Each area has a website function and an education purpose.
 The first version keeps these as one page so the metaphor stays coherent before it earns subroutes.
+Prime curriculum modules and subjective/objective measures directly from here into active attention.

 Front Desk

-Purpose: belonging, first questions, and confidence before jargon.
+Purpose: belonging and confidence before jargon.

 East Ramp